How does tenant home insurance work?

 Don’t guess the value of your possessions because if you overvalue them, you’ll only get back what they’re actually worth, or a new replacement in a claim.

-Check the details and then check again.
-You have 14 days to change your mind if you aren’t happy with the terms of the cover you’ve bought.
+Check the details thoroughly.
+If you aren’t happy with the terms of the cover you’ve bought, you have 14 days to change your mind.

 For more help on choosing the cover you need, read our guide on: How to get the right home insurance cover.